Best New Hotels: Australia's Hottest Hotel Openings we Can't Wait to Check Out

 From lavish city stays to serene country escapes, these are Australia's best new hotel openings.

-Dreaming of your next vacay?
-While we’ve been stuck at home, Australia’s hotel scene has been hard at work delivering us with an exciting new line-up of properties ready for when we return.
+Dreaming of greener pastures?
+Australia’s hotel scene has been hard at work delivering us with an exciting new line-up of properties just begging to be booked.
 With gorgeous stays popping up from the coast to the country, there has never been a better time to explore this amazing place we call home.
-Before booking your post-lockdown escape, be sure to check out our roundup of the hottest hotel openings in Australia for 2021.
+Before booking your next escape, be sure to check out our roundup of the hottest hotel openings in Australia for 2022.

 Australia's Best New Hotel Openings: New South Wales